junxit/us-congress-code/title-18a/sec-9a.md

 ### References in Text

-Executive Order No. 12958, referred to in subsec. (c), which was formerly set out as a note under section 435 of Title 50, War and National Defense, was revoked by Ex.
+Executive Order No. 12958, referred to in subsec. (c), which was formerly set out as a note under section 435 (now section 3161) of Title 50, War and National Defense, was revoked by Ex.
 Ord.
 No. 13526, § 6.2(g), Dec.
 29, 2009, 75 F.R.
-731, and was reclassified as a note under section 3161 of this title.
+731.

 ### Amendments